waltmo147/GHSAB-Website/documents/design-plan.md

   7. seeing the refresh of the page see if the event is deleted
   8. admin logs out

+Task 4: administrator wants to delete a blog post
+  1. they add "login.php" to the website path and hit enter
+  2. admin inputs credentials
+  3. press login
+  4. click on the blog nav element
+  5. admin selects the blog post(s) they would like to be deleted
+  6. admin clicks on "delete blog post"
+  7. admin sees feedback and does not attempt to delete again (if the deletion was successful)
+  8. admin logs out

+Task 5: administrator wants to add a blog post

+  1. they add "login.php" to the website path and hit enter
+  2. admin inputs credentials
+  3. press login
+  4. click on the blog nav element
+  5. admin fill out the blog form
+  6. admin clicks on "add" button
+  7. admin sees feedback that blog is submitted
+  8. admin goes to blog page and check the submission
+  9. admin logs out

+Task 6: administrator wants to change the club logo

+  1. admin add "login.php" to the website path and hit enter
+  2. admin inputs credentials
+  3. press login
+  4. click on the edit logo in the side bar
+  5. admin uploads new logo image
+  6. admin clicks on "submit" button
+  7. admin sees feedback that new logo is submitted
+  8. admin see the logo change in the sidebar
+  9. admin logs out

+Task 6: administrator wants to edit the home page texts

+  1. admin add "login.php" to the website path and hit enter
+  2. admin inputs credentials
+  3. press login
+  4. click on the edit home texts in the side bar
+  5. admin fill in the text forms
+  6. admin clicks on "submit" button of the text form he/she would like to edit
+  7. admin goes to the home page to see if the change goes as supposed
+  8. admin logs out

+Task 7: administrator wants to edit the slide show in the home page

+  1. admin add "login.php" to the website path and hit enter
+  2. admin inputs credentials
+  3. press login
+  4. click on the edit slides in the side bar
+  5. admin click the delete button of the current pictures shown on the slide that would like to be deleted
+  6. admin upload new image files
+  7. admin click the upload button
+  8. admin goes to the home page to see if the change goes as supposed
+  9. admin logs out

+Task 7: administrator wants to edit the about us page

+  1. admin add "login.php" to the website path and hit enter
+  2. admin inputs credentials
+  3. press login
+  4. click on the edit slides in the side bar
+  5. admin click the delete button of the current member would like to be deleted
+  6. admin edit the text of each current members
+  7. admin click add new member
+  8. admin fill in the new member info in the forms
+  9. admin goes to the about us page to see if the changes are as supposed
+  10. admin logs out

 #### Task 1 Cognitive walkthrough
   Task: **Apply to program**